AshleyDawson/ClassMetaBundle/README.md

 Configuration
 -------------

-Configuration allows you to configure a cache provider.
-By default the cache provider is ArrayCache - so in production, I'd advise you change this to a a more persistent cache strategy:
+Configuration allows you to set a cache provider.
+By default the cache provider is ArrayCache - so in production, I'd advise you change this to a more persistent cache strategy:

 ```yaml
 # app/config/config.yml